 Alaska: Gates of the Arctic National Park

-National parks don’t get any more wild than this one.
+National parks don’t get any wilder than this one.
 Gates of the Arctic National Park is a can’t-miss Alaskan destination.
 Rivers wind through the park, making it an ideal away-from-it-all destination for packrafting, backpacking or kayaking.
 Note that this park does not have roads or established trails.

 Arizona: Montezuma Well National Monument

 Visit the spot where life began, according to Yavapai legend, at Montezuma Well National Monument.
 Although access to the nearby Montezuma Castle National Monument costs $10, the Montezuma Well is free to access.
-There, you’ll see Native American ruins alongside the well and follow a nature trail as it winds below trees beside Beaver Creek.
+There, you’ll see Native American ruins alongside the well and follow a nature trail as it winds below trees beside Beaver Creek, all part of what makes it one of Arizona’s hidden gems.

 Arkansas: Hot Springs National Park

 Hearken back to the Golden Age of Bathing on your visit to Hot Springs National Park.
-Go ahead and drink the water — or “quaff the elixir” as they used to say back in the day.
+Go ahead and drink the water — or “quaff the elixir,” as they used to say back in the day.
 It’s safe, healthy for you and free at fountains and water bottle fill sites around the park.
+The Hot Springs National Park is among the best free places to visit in the state.

 Meander through eight bathhouses built between 1892 and 1923.
 Some bathhouses are now home to National Park Service offices, shops and museums.
 Others still provide baths in the thermal pools, but you’ll pay a fee to use them.